The Big Elk

-The Big Elk, also known as Storelgen (meaning 'big elk' in Norwegian), is the world's second-tallest sculpture of an elk/moose (Alces alces).
-It is near the village of Atna in Stor-Elvdal, Hedmark, Norway.
+The Big Elk, also known as Storelgen (meaning 'the big elk' in Norwegian), is the world's second-tallest sculpture of an elk/moose (Alces alces; this species is known as elk in Europe and moose in North America).
+It is near the village of Atna in Stor-Elvdal Municipality in Innlandet county, Norway.
 It held the title of the tallest moose sculpture for 4 years, from its completion in October 2015 until October 2019.

 The sculpture

 Paid for by a donation from Sparebank1 Hedmark art foundation, the sculpture was created by the Norwegian artist Linda Bakke in conjunction with the Norwegian Public Roads Administration (NPRA).
 It was officially unveiled on 15 October 2015.
 It is close to National Road 3 and is an attempt to reduce traffic accidents by encouraging drivers to take a break and be aware of wildlife on the roads.
 Stor-Elvdal has Norway's third-highest moose population.

 The project started in 2009.
 The building and installation of the sculpture took around six months.
 It was produced in Beijing, China, as a Chinese bidder had the best offer both in economic terms and with regard to quality.
 It is made of polished stainless steel.
 The height is 10.3 m, and at the time of its completion it was about 50 cm taller than Mac the Moose in Canada.
 The sculpture cost a little more than €200,000 (about US$236,000), and the Bjøråa picnic area and rest stop in the area, created by the NPRA, is worth €2.7 million (about $3 million).